-The magazine has a seasoned team of editors that do all the hard work for you.
-These experts rate over 700 wines each edition, plus share their insights on the hottest wine trends, inventive food pairings, must-visit wine destinations and more.
+- The magazine has a seasoned team of editors that do all the hard work for you.
+These experts rate over 700 wines each edition, plus share their insights on the hottest wine trends, inventive food pairings, must-visit wine destinations, and more.

-Bundled in one, stylish publication, Wine Enthusiast Magazine offers a moment of indulgence for every reader.
+Bundled in one stylish publication, Wine Enthusiast Magazine offers a moment of indulgence for every reader.

 Frequency: 12 issues yearly

-Wine & Spirits
+4. Wine & Spirits

-This magazine is one of the top choices for both wine enthusiasts AND wine professionals.
-There are 8 issues yearly, all filled with the latest information on wine regions, winemakers, the arts and science of viticulture, industry news, and wine & food pairings.
+- There are eight issues yearly, all filled with the latest information on wine regions, winemakers, the arts and science of viticulture, industry news, and wine & food pairings.

 - Wine & Spirits takes the guesswork out of wine shopping, pointing you in the direction of must-try bottles and labels that are worth the splurge.

 Frequency: 8 issues yearly

-Bon Appétit is all about good food, great wine, and how to enjoy them together.
+Bon Appétit is all about good food, Great Wine, and how to enjoy them together.
 This title on culinary delights isn’t solely a wine magazine, but it’s nevertheless one of our favorite reads.
 This magazine offers loads of cooking, wine pairing, and recipe inspiration.

-We love that the magazine doesn’t just provide recipes for cooking, but also recipes for great (dinner) parties: providing you with all kinds of tips & tricks on how to entertain.
+- We love that the magazine doesn’t just provide recipes for cooking, but also recipes for great (dinner) parties: providing you with all kinds of tips & tricks on how to entertain.

-Bon Appétit has a great blend of ‘at home’ versus ‘going out’.
-Either pick a delicious recipe to try at home or browse the hottest restaurants and newest culinary delights found all around the world.
+- Bon Appétit has a great blend of ‘at home’ versus ‘going out’.
+Either pick a delicious recipe to try at home or browse the hottest restaurants, and newest culinary delights found all around the world.

 Frequency: 10 issues yearly

-What we particularly love about this quarterly magazine, is that Saveur is about more than just recipes and food pairings.
+- We particularly love this quarterly magazine because Saveur is about more than just recipes and food pairings.
 This title explores the authentic cuisines of the world, traveling all over the globe to deliver salivating insights into international cooking.

-This magazine is outstanding in its storytelling.
+- This magazine is outstanding in its storytelling.
 Its team of editors has won over 17 James Beard Awards in journalistic excellence and four American Society of Magazine Editor awards: a testimony of the title’s engaging narratives.

-If you want a magazine that takes you on a global adventure through the world of food, wine, and dining: Saveur is definitely your flavor.
+If you want a magazine that takes you on a global adventure through the world of food, wine, and dining: Saveur is your flavor.

 Frequency: 4 issues yearly

-Decanter UK (Kindle version only)
+7. Decanter UK (Kindle version only)

-The magazine’s content contains reviews, industry news, guides on wine regions, travel surveys, interviews, market reports, and more.
+- The magazine contains reviews, industry news, guides on wine regions, travel surveys, interviews, market reports, and more.

 - Decanter Magazine takes wines seriously and goes the extra mile to help its readers determine which labels are worth the splurge.
 Though it also highlights more affordable labels, you can also find plenty of inspiration on more exclusive, vintage wines to treat your taste buds.

-Decanter Magazine is made in the UK but doesn’t focus solely on the English market.
-REad in over 90 countries, it’s a global favorite amongst wine enthusiasts.
-But, a subscription on the print-version can, therefore, be a bit expensive, which is why we recommend getting a Kindle subscription.
+- Decanter magazine is made in the UK but doesn’t focus solely on English.
+Read in over 90 countries; it’s a global favorite amongst wine enthusiasts.

+- But, a subscription on the print version can, therefore, be a bit expensive, which is why we recommend getting a Kindle subscription.
 Though, if you don’t own a Kindle or e-reader, we’d say it’s still worth spending the extra dollars on this international title.

 Frequency: 12 issues yearly

-Wine Press Northwest
+8. Wine Press Northwest

-The magazine’s localized focus makes it a bit less interesting for those in different states, but – at the same time – a must-read for wine lovers that DO live in the region.
-In each quarterly issue of the Wine Press Northwest, you’ll find a great mix of content.
+- The magazine’s localized focus makes it a bit less interesting for those in different states but – at the same time – a must-read for wine lovers that DO live in the region.

+- In each quarterly issue of the Wine Press Northwest, you’ll find a great mix of content.
 This includes news on local winemakers, features on local wine regions, recommendations for new restaurants and vintners, and more.

 Frequency: 4 issues yearly

-- A favorite amongst wannabe and amateur vintners; it’s a comprehensive periodical to keep you up-to-date on news and trends.
+- A favorite amongst wannabe and amateur vintners, it’s a comprehensive periodical to keep you up-to-date on news and trends.

 Frequency: 6 issues yearly

-Though Parker’s name is still inherently attached to the Wine Advocate, his editorial contributions have become less.
+- Though Parker’s name is still inherently attached to the Wine Advocate, his editorial contributions have become less.
 Nevertheless, the magazine maintains an expert team of editors (including Parker) that writes enticing reviews on wine regions all over the globe.

-However, if you want to work on your wine education.
-And crave a magazine that bypasses all ‘fluff’ content and goes straight to the core.
-Wine Advocate may be the magazine for you!
+However, if you want to work on your wine education and crave a magazine that bypasses all ‘fluff’ content and goes straight to the core, Wine Advocate may be the magazine for you!

 Frequency: 6 issues yearly

-Overall, you can’t really go wrong with any of these magazines.
-Each has its own unique appeal, yet all are a moment of self-indulgence.
+Overall, you can’t go wrong with any of these magazines.
+Each has its unique appeal, yet all are a moment of self-indulgence.
 And we all deserve a bit of that once in a while!